Scottish-Tech-Army/seescape-lone-working/lambdas/ConnectFunction/README.md

 It is called with two arguments.

-- A user identifier. *TODO: update when this becomes automatically provided*
+- A phone number in E164 format

 - A key press from the user, which can take the following values.